 Aylesbury; the Right to a Community

-We need funds to ensure that defeat is not snatched from the jaws of an important victory for residents of council estates across the country, who face the threat of regeneration.
+We need funds to ensure that an important victory for residents of council estates across the country is not lost.
+These are residents whose estates face the threat of regeneration, regenerations that will see their homes lost and demolished.

-The decision against Southwark has given hope to the Aylesbury leaseholders, many of whom are elderly and face being thrown from their homes and their community.
-It also gives hope to many others , both leaseholders and tenants - not just on the Aylesbury but on estates everywhere, who face the threat of regeneration.
+The Aylesbury leaseholders' success in resisting Southwark's attempts to throw them out of their homes has given hope to many others , both leaseholders and tenants - not just on the Aylesbury but on estates everywhere, who face the threat of regeneration.

-The 35% campaign has fully supported the leaseholders in their battle to save their homes.
-We helped organise objectors to the CPO public inquiry, made our own submissions and advocated on leaseholders' behalf.
+Since 2007 the 35% campaign has been exposing the false promises and double-dealing that underlies estate regeneration and we fully support the leaseholders in their battle to save their homes.
+We helped organise objectors at the first CPO public inquiry , made our own submissions and advocated on leaseholders' behalf.

 A legal opinion says that this decision could herald a new 'right to a community' for council estate residents, a right that is sorely needed.
 Any contribution that you can make to this fund, small or large, will help both the Aylesbury leaseholders and be a step towards making the 'right to a community' a reality.